-- A8.6.4.1 Independent chairs are required solely for oral examinations of PhD MD, PhD (by Published Work), and Professional Doctorate theses where the internal examiner has had no previous doctoral level examining experience. - A8.6.4.2 The role of independent chair is procedural; there is no requirement to read the thesis. - A8.6.4.3 The criteria for an independent chair are that they: - i) are a member of the University's staff on an indefinite contract or an Emeritus Professor: - ii) are research active; - iii) have experience of 3 previous PhD-level examinations - iv) are independent of the supervisory team and School; - v) are not the University's Director of Research.
+- A8.6.4.1 Independent chairs are required solely for oral examinations of PhD MD, PhD (by Published Work), and Professional Doctorate theses where the internal examiner has had no previous doctoral level examining experience. - A8.6.4.2 The role of independent chair is procedural; there is no requirement to read the thesis. - A8.6.4.3 The criteria for an independent chair are that they: - i) are a member of the University's staff on an indefinite contract or an Emeritus Professor: - ii) are research active; - iii) have experience of 3 previous PhD-level examinations - iv) are independent of the supervisory team and School; - v) are not members of Senior Executive Team.